 Dr. Dave Ankney, a highly respect scientist, educator, hunting advocate, mentor and dear friend passed away on Thursday, February 28th following a battle with cancer.
-There will be a Celebration of Dave’s life hosted at Long Point Waterfowl’s Research and Education Centre over the May long weekend.
+The Celebration of Dave’s life was hosted at Long Point Waterfowl’s Research and Education Centre over the May long weekend, pictures are seen below.

 The Waterfowl Community would like to announce the development of two scholarships in honour of Dave and his wife Sandi, which will be awarded to one M.Sc. and one Ph.D. student each year.
 Dave has also been awarded the Kirchoffer Back Porch Award in recognition and appreciation for his great and many contibutions, which are briefly summarized in the attached award